-Developmental dysplasia of the hip (DDH) denotes aberrant development of the hip joint and results from an abnormal relationship of the femoral head to the acetabulum.
+Developmental dysplasia of the hip (DDH) (or in older texts congenital dislocation of the hip (CDH)) denotes aberrant development of the hip joint and results from an abnormal relationship of the femoral head to the acetabulum.
 There is a clear female predominance, and it usually occurs from ligamentous laxity and abnormal position in utero.
 Therefore, it is more common with oligohydramniotic pregnancies.
 This article describes the commonly used radiographic measurements and lines involved in DDH.

 The reported incidence varies between 1.5 and 20 per 1000 births 1, with the majority (60-80%) of abnormal hips resolving spontaneously within 2-8 weeks 1 (so-called immature hip).

 - firstborn baby